luvnft/bitcoinr/_pages/berne.md

   <figcaption>View at old city of Bern from above Bear Pit</figcaption>
 </figure>

-The last part of the run is in the "embassy area" of Bern where I also get to see another church, I was not aware of before
+The last part of the run is in the "embassy area" of Bern, where I come across another church, I was not aware of before

 <figure class="image">